mdavid/nodejs-redis-azure/README.md

 - The project is now a fork of https://github.com/antirez/redis
 - libuv dependency was removed in favor of calling Win32 APIs directly.
 This was done in order to make integrations with upstream repo more manageable.
 - Improvement to the snapshotting (save on disk) algorithm.
 The code now serializes to buffer on a background thread then writes to disk.
 The main thread is blocked only on writes while the background thread is writing to buffer.
 This is an improvement to a full block where the snapshot was written to disk on the main thread.
+This prototype is available in `background_snapshot` branch.
 - Improved unit tests pass rate

 ===